sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/5_Express_js/66_Responses.md

 2. Middlewares can be run (i.e. `next()` works) even after ending the response.
 Don't if this is a bad practice or a deliberate thing for stateful servers.
 FIXME.
 3. Avoid double response ends.
 4. Express only `res` functions are chainable.
 This chaining doesn't work with `http.res.` functions, use individual statements with them.

+## Doubts
+1. Sending some data with redirect - not possible/encouraged since redirect is a complete action itself, it cannot be paired with a data response.
+Technically, redirect does send an automatic response - the HTML of the new location.
+If I still want to send some data, I can add a temporary query string in the redirect location.
+See [StackOverflow](https://stackoverflow.com/a/62297733/11392807).